Matthew Millar (soccer)

-Matthew Millar is an Australian professional footballer who plays as a right back for A-League Men club Macarthur FC.
+Matthew Millar is an Australian professional footballer who plays as a right back.

 Millar is from a family of ten children, eight of them male and two female.
 He played junior football at Langwarrin.

 Club career

 Melbourne City

 On 21 October 2015 he made his senior professional debut for Melbourne City in a 2015 FFA Cup match against Perth Glory.
 He made his A-league debut against Newcastle Jets off the bench.

 South Melbourne

 In February 2016, Millar left Melbourne City to return to the National Premier Leagues Victoria, signing for reigning premiers South Melbourne.
 On 19 May 2016, after 7 goals in 14 appearances, Millar extended his contract with South Melbourne until the end of the 2017 NPL Victoria season.

 Central Coast Mariners

 In July 2018, Millar returned to the A-League, signing a one-year contract with Central Coast Mariners.
 When Millar signed with rivals the Jets he was famously told to go home upon announcing his move at training.